Hannover 96: Post-War era

-Like most other German organizations, the club was dissolved after World War II by occupying Allied authorities.
+In common with most other German organizations, the club was dissolved after the Second World War by occupying Allied authorities.
 A combined local side was assembled in August 1945 and the next month a mixed group of players from Hannover 96 and Arminia Hannover played their first post-war match against a British military team.
-HSV was later formally re-established as Hannoverscher SV on 11 November 1945 before re-adopting its traditional name on 27 April 1946.
+HSV was later formally re-established as Hannoverscher SV on 11 November 1945, before re-adopting its traditional name on 27 April 1946.
 The club resumed league play in 1947 in the first division Oberliga Nord and was relegated, but quickly returned to the top-flight in 1949.
 Hannover 96's next appearance in a national final would not come until 1954 when they soundly defeated 1.
 FC Kaiserslautern 5–1.
 The beaten side included five of the same players who would go on later that year to win Germany's first World Cup in a surprise victory known as the Miracle of Bern.
 In 1963, the Bundesliga, Germany's new professional football league, began play with 16 of the nation's top teams.
 Hannover played in the Regionalliga Nord (II) that season, but earned promotion to the senior circuit in the following year.
-The club's advance to the Bundesliga in 1964 was well received as they set a league attendance record in their first year, averaging 46,000 spectators a game.
-96 played at the upper level for a decade, until finally relegated to the 2nd Bundesliga Nord for the 1974–75 season.
-They bounced right back, but were again sent down, this time to spend 17 of the next 20 years in the second tier.
+The club's advance to the Bundesliga in 1964 was well received, as they set a league attendance record in their first year, averaging 46,000 spectators a game.
+96 played at the upper level for a decade, until they were relegated to the 2nd Bundesliga Nord for the 1974–75 season.
+They returned quickly, but again went down, this time to spend 17 of the next 20 years in the second tier.

 Reunification to present

-The club suffered from financial problems in the late 1970s and again in the early 1990s.
-Then, in 1992, Hannover put together an impressive run that would lead them to the capture of their first DFB-Pokal and help to set their finances right.
+The club faced financial problems in the late 1970s and again in the early 1990s.
+Then, in 1992, Hannover's performance would lead them to earn their first DFB-Pokal and help to secure stable finances.
 That run included victories over Bundesliga sides Borussia Dortmund, VfL Bochum, Karlsruher SC, Werder Bremen and Borussia Mönchengladbach, as they became the first lower division side to win the competition.
-Hero for the cupwinners was goalkeeper Jörg Sievers, who made two saves when the semi-final match went to penalties and then scored the winner in his own turn at the spot.
-In the cup final, he again made two saves when that match was also decided on penalties.
-The team's low point came with demotion to Regionalliga Nord (III) for two years in 1996–98: the fact that the fall from the second league came during their anniversary year unfortunately made them a laughingstock among fans of rival teams for years to come.
+The team's low point came with demotion to Regionalliga Nord (III) for two years in 1996–98.